The cyclist pulled up to our shop’s trailer. “Can I get a little bit of air?” they ask.

 But, when you need it, you are so glad that you have it.

-Because these frame pumps take so long to pump up your bike, I am a big fan of using pre-filled CO2 cartridges when out on a long ride.
-That way, you can air up your tire — or the bulk of your tire — without pumping endlessly.
+Because these frame pumps take so long to fill up your cycle, I am a big fan of using pre-filled CO2 cartridges when out on a long ride.
+That way, you can inflate your tire — or the bulk of your tire — without working endlessly.

-This Genuine Innovations pump combines the best of both worlds to create an emergency air source.
-The pump has an orifice for fitting a CO2 cartridge for airing up your tires.
+This Genuine Innovation combines the best of both worlds to create an emergency air source.
+It has an orifice for fitting a CO2 cartridge for airing up your tires.

-However if you get more than one flat, you’ll appreciate having the pump that can air up your tire.
-In addition, if you have a tire that needs more pressure than the CO2 cartridge will deliver, this pump can “top off” your air needs.
+However, if you get more than one flat, you’ll appreciate having the backup feature that can air up your tire.
+In addition, if you have a tire that needs more pressure than the CO2 cartridge will deliver, this can “top off” your air needs.

-Once again, this would not be a primary pump, but a nice one to take along with you when riding.
+Once again, this would not be a primary tool, but a nice emergency setup to take along with you when riding.

-(You’ll want to choose either the road pump for high pressure, or the mountain pump for higher volume pumping — match the pump choice to the riding style you do)
+(You’ll want to choose either the road for high pressure or the mountain for higher volume pumping — match the choice to the riding style you do)